tylerearl09/AlgoGauge/README.md

 * ATLAS_URI=mongodb+srv://<username>:<password>@cluster0.9ktfzny.mongodb.net/?retryWrites=true&w=majority (This is the string we used, but it could change in the future, look at MongoDB documentation to be sure)
 * PORT=4000 (Again the port can be anything, 4000 is the example)

-To note that currently the backend is using a MongoDB Atlas data store, you will have to configure your own atlas data store with collection named 'records' to begin.
+To note that currently, the backend is using a MongoDB Atlas data store, you will have to configure your own Atlas data store with a collection named 'records' to begin.

-After following these steps you should be able to run the command 'npm start' on both the frontend and backend to see the project in your browser.
+After following these steps you should be able to run the command 'npm start' on both the frontend(Algo-Client) and backend(Algo-Server) to see the project in your browser.

 ## Deploying the project

-Deploying is something that is still a todo, and may be something that you'll have to figure out on your own.
+Deploying is something that is still a todo, and maybe something that you'll have to figure out on your own.
 Sorry about that

 ## Final Thoughts